ZUN4lR/Dark-Pulse-Theme/README.md

 ---

-## 🎨 Activating YourThemeName
+## ⚡ Activating Your Theme

 1. Open **Command Palette** (`Ctrl+Shift+P` / `⌘+Shift+P` on macOS).
 2. Search for `Preferences: Color Theme` and select it.
-3. Choose **YourThemeName** from the list.
+3. Choose **Dark Pulse ** from the list.

-> ✨ *Enjoy the modern, sleek look of YourThemeName in your coding environment!*
+> ✨ *Enjoy the modern, sleek look of Dark Pulse Theme in your coding environment!*

 ---